 Can’t be bothered to keep track of delayed trains and the paperwork involved in the claim?

 Reeclaim pays attention to your touch-ins and outs and will notice the delays on your behalf.
 They will also automatically process the claims for you, so sometimes you won’t even realise you were delayed until you hear the cha-ching!

 5. Get the money

 Now it is time to get paid!
-The way you paid for your train ticket will change how you will receive the money.
+How you pay for your train ticket will change how you receive the money.

 If you paid by paper tickets or contactless card, you receive your refund straight into the bank account you provided.

-Receive as pay-as-you-go credit the next time you tap in at a station or bus
+Receive a pay-as-you-go credit the next time you tap in at a station or bus

 Receive the refunded amount as web credit on your online account.
 You can use this credit when you top up or buy a travel card online.